 Euler is the name by which we will call the function on the worksheet.

-NLW3227DE_nag.dll is the name of a NAG dynamic link library which contains the requisite code.
-In this instance, it refers to a 32-bit dynamic link library which NAG produced at Mark 27.
+NLW32271E_nag.dll is the name of a NAG dynamic link library that contains the requisite code.
+In this instance, it refers to a 32-bit dynamic link library that NAG produced at Mark 27.1.

 Alias "X01ABF" indicates that the requisite code is called X01ABF in the dynamic link library.